Dubai's Department of Tourism and Commerce Marketing says the emirate's tourism sector is now worth $29.6bn a year

 "Looking ahead to the second half of 2018, and additional areas of growth for the tourism sector, the recent move to implement a value added tax (VAT) refund mechanism for tourists will also ensure the industry’s competitiveness globally and drive further growth in its GDP contribution to Dubai,” said Almarri.

-Spread across a total of 700 establishments, Dubai’s hotel room inventory stood at 111,317 at the end of June, up seven percent compared to the same time last year.For all the latest travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Spread across a total of 700 establishments, Dubai’s hotel room inventory stood at 111,317 at the end of June, up seven percent compared to the same time last year.travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.